shiwj16/raa-drl/README.md

 in [OpenAI Gym v2](https://github.com/openai/gym).

 ### Usage
-The paper results can be reproduced exactly by running:
+The paper results can be reproduced by running:

 For RAA-DuelingDQN
 ```